 Oil wars & slicks are becoming a historical fossil of our past

-I don't think I need to review just a handful of the main wars over the past decades.
-While presidents across the world use war as a weak way of demonstrating what they think of as their strength, if oil were not part of the equation, it would reduce the probability of war dramatically.
-No doubt these so-called leaders will concoct other excuses like "spreading Democracy," a commonly used one, but the net result would likely be less military action and certainly less contamination of our Mother Nature.
+While Presidents across the world use war as a weak way of demonstrating what they think of as their strength, if oil were not part of the equation, it would dramatically reduce the likelihood of war.

 Moving beyond oil into the renewable energy age

 Oftentimes in life, we see that there is a major challenge before us, but few reasonable, affordable options.
-However, due to the multi-decade research and development in the solar and wind industries, today we have solid solutions and a clear direction for a renewable future.
+However, due to the multi-decade research and development in the solar and wind industries, today we have solid solutions and a clear direction for a renewable energy future.
 This is exceedingly exciting.

 This transition has been in process for decades, with Germany and China long in the lead.
 Even oil-rich Texas has surged ahead with both massive solar and wind farms across the State.

-The cost of renewable energy has fallen dramatically over the past 15 years.
 Solar photovoltaic panels have dropped in price since 2010 by almost 85%.
 Onshore wind has dropped about 55%.

 In contrast, when solar, wind, wave, and geothermal energies are engaged, the energy sources are limitless and provide a level of energy security that oil cannot provide.
 The Strait of Hormuz is the most obvious modern example.